Ishita-mathu/Techsolv_assessment/README.md

   `ip_address` varchar(30) NOT NULL,
   `time_stamp` timestamp NOT NULL)

-  # Now run the index.html file
+  # Now run the index.php file on a web server